RHagenson/2019-01-03-UNO/_episodes/12-variant-calling.md

 The alignment process consists of choosing an appropriate reference genome to map our reads against and then deciding on an aligner.
 BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
 The first algorithm is designed for Illumina sequence reads up to 100bp, while the other two are for sequences ranging from 70bp to 1Mbp.
-BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+BWA-SW and BWA-MEM share similar features such as long-read support and split alignment, however BWA-MEM (the latest algorithm) is generally recommended for high-quality queries as it is faster and more accurate.

 Since we are working with short reads we will be using BWA-backtrack.
 The general usage for BWA-backtrack is: